 Second Language Acquisition and Teaching doctoral student Christian Ruvalcaba maps where native speakers of non-national languages work and gather in order to encourage the unity and growth of minority language communities.
 After locating non-national language hubs in Tucson, Ruvalcaba has created a website that locates these spaces, enabling non-national language speakers to find where fellow speakers reside, work, or gather.
-Learn more at the Language Capital Project website!
+Visit the website, and learn more in this UA News article.

 With our Graduate Fellowships, we provide real world research experience by funding projects that are diverse, innovative and demonstrate a broad commitment to interdisciplinary explorations.
 For 2015-2016, Confluencenter’s nine graduate fellows – hailing from the colleges of Fine Arts, Humanities, Social and Behavioral Sciences – received close to $45,000.
 We are advancing the next generation of thinkers and researchers and are honored to do so.

 From left to right, bottom row: Martin Barros, Angela Storey, Anabel Galindo, Carolina Maki Kitagawa; Top row: Joaquin Perez-Blanes, William White, Christina Greene, Gabriel Higuera, Jeffrey Wilson; Not pictured: Christopher Yutzy

 History PhD student Anabel Galindo mapped the historical movement patterns and settlements that Yaquis have followed since the last decades of the Spanish rule and into the mid-twentieth century.
 By searching for factors that influenced collective movement and helped Yaquis retain symbolisms of cultural resilience, this project postulated that Yaquis exercised agency and negotiation within and outside of both colonial and republican institutions.